knative/docs/blog/docs/articles/kubevirt_meets_eventing.md

 ### Deploy the Function

 The business-logic in this example is written in Python.
 It'll process the incoming tailored event, establish a connection to the PostgreSQL DB and will write the desired data into the columns of the DB `vmdb`.
-Keep in mind, that you have the freedom of deciding in which programming language you write your business-logic.
+Keep in mind that you have the freedom of deciding in which programming language you write your business-logic.

 The code for the function can be found on Github here: [KubeVirt PostgreSQL Knative Function Example](https://github.com/rguske/knative-functions/tree/main/kn-py-vmdata-psql-fn){:target="_blank"}